huggingface/blog/swift-coreml-llm.md

 - Llama 2.
 - Falcon.
 - StarCoder models, based on a variant of the GPT architecture.
-- GPT family, including GPT2, distilgpt, GPTNeoX.
+- GPT family, including GPT2, distilgpt, GPT-NeoX, GPT-J.

 ## `swift-chat`